-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Reinholds.
+That’s why more people are looking to add devices like a Nest into their home.
+To add one to your home, get in touch with an expert for smart thermostat installation in Reinholds.

-From auto scheduling to optimizing energy efficiency, Nest helps make home climate control effortless.
+From auto scheduling to energy efficiency monitoring, Nest helps make securing your sense of comfort effortless.

 1. How to Reset a Nest Thermostat

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.

-To reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
 Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+- Restart: Deactivates your Nest and starts it back up while remembering your settings.
+You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-- Schedule: This type of reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.